openvinotoolkit/openvino/docs/install_guides/installing-openvino-overview.md

 @endsphinxdirective

-OpenVINO installation package is distributed in two parts: OpenVINO Runtime and OpenVINO Development Tools.
+OpenVINO installation package is distributed as two options: OpenVINO Runtime and OpenVINO Development Tools.

 * **OpenVINO Runtime** contains the core set of libraries for running machine learning model inference on processor devices.
 * **OpenVINO Development Tools** is a set of utilities for working with OpenVINO and OpenVINO models.
 It includes the following tools:
+  - OpenVINO Runtime
   - Model Optimizer
   - Post-Training Optimization Tool
   - Benchmark Tool